mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 Notice how there are now far fewer ties and if you are familiar with the sites in question you might notice some clear regional patterning.

 It is also possible to create one-mode projections of the two-mode data here using simple matrix algebra.
 All you need to do is multiply a matrix by the transpose of that matrix.
 The results will be a adjacency matrix for whichever set of nodes represented the rows in the first matrix in the matrix multiplication.
 Here is an example using the `mod_clust` incidence matrix with threshold created above.
 In the resulting incidence matrix individual cells will represent the number of different edges in common between the nodes in question and can be treated like an edge weight.
 The diagonal of the matrix will be the total number of clusters that were present in a site assemblage.
+In R the operator `%*%` indicates matrix mulitplication and the function `t()` will transpose a given matrix.

 ```r